kindlychung/pygmail/README.md

 ### Using pip:

+From github:

     pip3 install --upgrade git+https://github.com/kindlychung/pygmail.git

+or from PyPI:

+    pip3 install --upgrade pygmail2

 As far as I know pip will not take care of the script files in `bin/`.